tianyue58/tp/docs/DeveloperGuide.md

 * 1a.
 The user fails to enter the correct format.
     * InternSHIP shows an error message.
       Use case returns to step 1.

+**Use case: Undo/Redo a change to the application list**

+**MSS**

+1. User requests to undo/redo a change that was just made.
+2. InternSHIP undoes/redoes the most recent change, displays the success message, and shows the full application list.

+    Use case ends.

+**Extensions**

+* 1a.
+There is no previous change to be undone/redone.
+  * 1a1.
+InternSHIP displays an error message.
+  Use case ends.

 *{More to be added}*